1Krypt0/FEUP-PFL/Projects/Second-Project/README.md

 For a future development this game could be made with a more complex bot, taking into account more factors and maybe even using artificial intelligence.
 Also, a refactor to remove the repeated code was at hand, and finally a worthy long-term improvement is to make the game distributed, allowing players in different computers to challenge each other, leading to an even better game experience.

-## Bibliography - Books, articles and other web resources used for developing the work.

 ## Bibliography